Vikram Sarabhai Space Centre: History

 After incorporation of the Indian National Committee for Space Research (INCOSPAR) in 1962, its first act was the establishment of the Thumba Equatorial Rocket Launching Station at Thumba, in Thiruvananthapuram.
 Thumba was picked as the launch site for sounding rockets for meteorological and upper atmospheric research due to its location on the geomagnetic equator.
 H.G.S.
 Murthy was appointed as the first director of the Thumba Equatorial Rocket Launching Station.

+First rocket launched from TERLS just after launch.
+A Nike Apache in 1963.

 21 November 1963 marked India's first venture into space, with the launch of a two-stage Nike Apache sounding rocket from TERLS.
 The first rockets launched were built in United States.

 The first Indian designed and built rocket, RH-75, made its maiden flight on 20 November 1967.
 This was the 52nd launch of a sounding rocket from TERLS.
 It was flown twice again in 1967 and another 12 times in 1968, making a total of 15 RH-75 flights.

 Among the sounding rockets to have flown from TERLS were Arcas-1, Arcas-11, Centaure-1, 11A and 11B, Dragon-1, Dual Hawk, Judy Dart, Menaka-1, Menaka-1Mk 1 and Mk11, Nike Tomahawk, M-100, Petrel, RH-100, RH-125, RH-200 (S), RH-300, variants of RH-560, etc. There have been a total of nearly 2200 sounding rocket launches from TERLS, so far.

 Over the years VSSC has designed, developed and since 1965 started launching a family of sounding rockets under the generic name, Rohini sounding rockets to serve a range of scientific missions.
 The currently operational Rohini Sounding Rockets are RH-200, RH-300, RH-560 and their different versions.
 These sounding rockets are launched for carrying out research in areas like meteorology and upper atmospheric processes up to an altitude of about 500 km.